Quality Improvement in Hospice Care

 Course Highlights

-A hospice agency has been receiving multiple complaints from three hospitals regarding delayed discharges due to patients waiting hours at a time for transportation companies to take them home.
-After reviewing several patients’ medical records, agency leaders note that the hospice nurse case managers are not documenting the communication they have with transportation companies when setting up patient transfers from the hospital to patients’ homes.
+A hospice agency has received multiple complaints from three hospitals regarding delayed discharges due to patients waiting hours for transportation companies to take them home.
+After reviewing several patients’ medical records, agency leaders note that the hospice nurse case managers are not documenting their communication with transportation companies when setting up patient transfers to patients’ homes.

-For this reason, the leaders are unable to determine why the transport team continually arrives late.
+For this reason, the leaders cannot determine why the transport team continually arrives late.
 In this course, we will join the team as they work to build a quality improvement team and start a new project to address the problem.

 Hospice Care Basics